charlesamoreira/katpool-app/README.md

 ### Example Cycle

 1. **Server Starts**: The server starts and listens for miners.
-2. **Fetch Template**: The server gets a block template from Kaspa.
+2. **Fetch Template**:
+   Block templates are fetched from the Kaspa network by the `go-app` service using a gRPC connection.
+   These templates are then published to a Redis channel, which is subscribed to by the `katpool-app` service.
 3. **Create Job**: The server creates a job from the template.
 4. **Distribute Job**: The job is sent to miners.
 5. **Miners Work**: Miners start finding a valid nonce.